-Any woodworking workshop requires a router.
+Any woodworking workshop requires a CNC wood router machine.
 No doubt about that.
 However, for more complicated woodworking, your workshop may require a CNC router.
 Now what exactly is a CNC router?

 CNC (Computer Numerical Control) machines are those that are controlled by a computer.
 A CNC router is controlled by a computer to produce complicated designs.
 CNC routers use the Cartesian coordinate system (X-, Y-, and Z-axes) to produce designs on a flat surface.

 Like a normal router, a CNC router has a bit on the router head that can produce cuts on any material.
 The router bit is controlled by the computer.
 The CNC machine has three motors that control the movement of the bit on the X-, Y- and Z- axes.
 A CNC router bit rotates at a much higher speed as compared to a normal router and needs to be used with care to avoid bits snapping or wood chip flying.

 To operate, a CNC router needs to have a workspace or router table.
 So, a CNC machine for woodworking would have a CNC router with a workspace or table.
 CNC machines have been used in woodworking for a long time.
 Before, these machines were expensive.
 But there are now cheaper, tabletop versions that are available even for woodworking hobbyists to produce realistic designs and etchings.

 CNC routers are used for working with wood, metals, and synthetic materials as well.

 To recap, a CNC router is a computer-controlled router that can produce complex and complicated designs and cuts on flat wood, metal, or synthetic material.
 A CNC router usually is a part of a CNC machine that has the router and a router table.